KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 4/chap1/index.md

 {% include image.html src="https://github.com/user-attachments/assets/7418ebcb-abdc-4f0e-add7-69e6538dfd85" alt="RAG " caption="RAG Architecture " %}

+### Ingest & Index

+The life of every document begins **offline**.
+Raw user assets—PDFs, HTML pages, slide decks, log files—are first collected by connectors or crawlers.
+They are scrubbed for boilerplate, unified to UTF-8, and normalized so that headings, code blocks, and tables survive intact.
+Each cleaned document is then **chunked** into overlapping windows of roughly 200–400 tokens; this window is small enough for precise retrieval yet large enough to preserve local context.
+Every chunk is passed through the *same* embedding model you will later use for queries, yielding a fixed-length numeric vector that captures its semantics.
+The vectors are persisted alongside metadata (title, URL, timestamp, ACL labels) and bulk-loaded into the Vector DB, which builds an approximate-nearest-neighbour (ANN) index—HNSW or IVF-Flat are common—so that similarity search later runs in tens of milliseconds.
+This entire pipeline is versioned and usually scheduled to run incrementally: new or changed source files are embedded and merged while deleted files are tomb-stoned, keeping the index perfectly aligned with the live knowledge base.

+### Retrieval

+The retrieval phase is online and latency-critical.
+When a user submits a question, the query text is immediately embedded by the exact same model used during indexing, guaranteeing that query and document vectors inhabit the same semantic space.
+The resulting query vector is fired at the Vector DB, which performs a k-nearest-neighbour search to surface the most similar chunks— i.e. the **relevant context**.
+Typical settings are k ≈ 4–8 for dense search, optionally fused with a sparse BM25 pass to capture exact keywords.
+Returned results honour any metadata filters (language, customer tenancy, security tier) applied at query time, ensuring the system never leaks information a user should not see.
+Because the index has already pruned the universe down to these few passages, you preserve both latency and token budget for what comes next.

+### Generation

+The retrieved passages flow into the blue “Augmentation” box, where they are concatenated with the original user question to form the **augmented prompt**.
+Delimiter tags or Markdown fences isolate each passage so the LLM can cite them unambiguously.
+A prompt-builder also injects system instructions—tone, audience, citation format—and trims the context if it threatens to exceed two-thirds of the model’s token window.
+This package is handed to the green neural-brain icon, your LLM.
+With temperature set low (0–0.2 for factual QA), the model reasons over the supplied evidence and crafts a response that quotes or paraphrases—but does not hallucinate beyond—the retrieved text.
+The answer, now grounded and optionally decorated with `[1]`-style citations, is streamed back to the user interface.
+Any final post-processing—linking citation numbers to source URLs, masking residual PII, or applying toxicity guards—happens here before the **Response** box completes the round-trip from raw documents to trustworthy, on-demand answers.

 ### 2.1  Deep-dive on Critical Stages

 #### 2.1.1  Ingest & Index  (offline / batch)